Also known as:

 Colour Adult:

 Male-plumage green with yellow/green on underparts; neck feathers softly dusted with black; red primary coverts; green tail with red at base.
-Bill grey, paler at base.
+Beak grey, paler at base.
 Eye ring dark grey, eye dark brown.
 Female-as in male but with some primary coverts green instead of red.

 Colour Juvenile: